Scalable noisy quantum circuits for biased-noise qubits: Results

 Furthermore, we assume the local bias noise model introduced in Eq. \eqref{eq:general_noise_model}, and that state preparation, measurements, and each non-trivial gate applied on the measurement register have a probability at most $p<1/2$ to introduce a bit-flip on the measured register.

-Under these conditions, there exists a quantum circuit realising a Hadamard test such that, in the presence of noise, the reduced state $\rho$ satisfies Eq.~\eqref{eq:rho_xy} with:
+Under these conditions, there exists a quantum circuit realising a Hadamard test such that, in the presence of noise, the reduced state $\rho$ satisfies Eq.~\eqref{eq:rho_xy_main} with $\alpha_n \geq (1-2 p)^{O(N_V)}$.

 Additionally, $\alpha_n$ is efficiently computable classically.
-Hence, if $N_V=O(\log(n))$, it is possible to implement the Hadamard test in such a way that running the algorithm $\text{poly}(n)$ times is sufficient to estimate the real and imaginary parts of $\bra{\psi} U \ket{\psi}$ to $\epsilon$ precision with high probability. \end{restatable} We should emphasize that Theorem \ref{app:thm:noise_resilience} allows us to implement noise resilient Hadamard tests with $U$ acting non-trivially on \textit{all} the qubits in the data register.
-In the expression of this theorem, we assumed the waiting locations (identity gates) to be noiseless.
-However, as discussed in the supplemental material (\ref{app:extension_thm1}), the results can trivially be extended by considering these gates noisy.
-In such a case, we would have an additional constraint that $W$ should have a depth in $O(\log(n))$ in order to keep the noise resilience for the circuits.
-We can comment further on our results: we notice that even though the Hadamard tests we implement are equivalent to measure a sum of Pauli $X$ operators (because $U \in \mathbb{U}_n^X$), the circuits designed show that it is in principle possible to reliably preserve quantum information by scaling up circuits with measurements that \textit{do not} commute with $X$-errors (the measured register is measured in the $Y$ and $Z$ bases in Fig. \ref{fig:noise_resilient_hadamard_tests_final}).
-Our approach is also scalable in the presence of noisy measurements: this is worth noticing as measuring the data register in the $X$ basis to infer $\bra{\psi} U \ket{\psi}$ is in general not scalable in this case \cite{Obrien20022} (more in the supplemental material, \ref{app:noisy_measurements}).
+Hence, if $N_V=O(\log(n))$, it is possible to implement the Hadamard test in such a way that running the algorithm $\text{poly}(n)$ times is sufficient to estimate the real and imaginary parts of $\bra{\psi} U \ket{\psi}$ to $\epsilon$ precision with high probability. \end{restatable} The Hadamard test is implemented with the circuit shown in Figure \ref{fig:parallelisation_register}.
+It uses a parallelization register.
+It is this parallelization register that allows to implement a unitary acting on all the qubits of the data register (the unitary $W$ mentionned in the theorem), while keeping a logarithmic number of interactions with the measured register (this is required to preserve a noise-resilience).
+While Theorem \ref{app:thm:noise_resilience} assumes the trivial identity gate to be noiseless, the results can be easily extended if they are noisy (in this case, $W$ should have a depth in $O(\log(n))$, as discussed in the section III C of the Supplemental Material).
+Our approach is also scalable in the presence of noisy measurements (measuring the data register in the $X$ basis to infer $\bra{\psi} U \ket{\psi}$ would not be scalable in general in this case: see \cite{Obrien20022} and the section IV B of the Supplemental Material).